 At this time, we are planning to offer a child life internship in spring 2022.
 However, due to the rapidly changing conditions related to the COVID-19 pandemic, our ability to offer a child life internship may be affected at any point during the application, interview or offer process.
 Please email email@example.com with any questions.

 The Child Life Department at The Children's Hospital of San Antonio offers a 15-week/600 hour clinical accredited child life internship designed to give the intern maximum experience in the hospital setting.
-The first week is an orientation to our Children's Hospital and the Child Life department.
+The first week is an orientation to our hospital and the Child Life Department.
+We will also review ACLP internship curriculum modules and complete all necessary onboarding requirements.
 The remaining weeks are divided into clinical rotations giving the intern experience with all ages of children from infants to adolescents.
 One week will be designated for site visits to other child life programs, community resources and benevolent organizations that compliment child life services.
-Child Life interns will also be exposed to a variety of medical settings and experiences designed to strengthen each intern's skill set.
+Child life interns will also be exposed to a variety of medical settings and experiences designed to strengthen each intern's skill set.

 Interns work in various inpatient and outpatient settings gaining experience in the following skill sets:

 - Utilizing growth, development and family systems theories for assessment and intervention planning,

 - Planning and facilitating developmentally appropriate play activities for hospitalized children both in playrooms/group activities and individual sessions,

 - Participating in preparation for and support during procedures and treatments,